Stay.com

 Stay.com usability testing

-The Stay UI was routinely tested, both pre-release and in production, in-house and remote, with real users and with people unfamiliar with the service.
+The Stay.com product experience was routinely tested, both pre-release and in production, in-house and remote, with real users and with people unfamiliar with the service.

 Stay.com wireframes

-I worked closely with the CTO and the developers to design and maintain the application architecture.
+I worked closely with the CTO and the developers to design and maintain the platform and architecture.
+As the project evolved, we made a number of deep changes to the core structure of the app, while serving a growing number of customers.

 Stay.com team